seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 -----------------

-The NVPTX code generator under lib/Target/NVPTX is an open-source version of the NVIDIA NVPTX code generator for LLVM.
+The NVPTX code generator under lib/Target/NVPTX is an open-source version of the NVIDIA NVPTX code generator for LLVM37.
 It is contributed by NVIDIA and is a port of the code generator used in the CUDA compiler (nvcc).
 It targets the PTX 3.0/3.1 ISA and can target any compute capability greater than or equal to 2.0 (Fermi).